-As I mentioned previously, it’s important to understand how you are sleeping by using an app.
-By tracking your sleep patterns, for at least a week, you have more of a sense of your sleep quality.
-And how it can be hacked to improve it.
+By tracking your sleep patterns for at least a week, you’ll have more of a sense of your sleep quality.

-Unless you’re doing yoga or something similar, you shouldn’t exercise for at least two hours before going to sleep.
+Unless you’re doing yin / gentle yoga, you shouldn’t exercise for at least two hours before going to sleep.

-Exercise build up energy, raises our cortisol levels and makes it a much longer process to fall asleep.
+Exercise builds up energy, raises our cortisol levels, and makes it a much longer process to fall asleep.

 Make going to sleep an experience that you really look forward to, rather than something you have to do.

-Investing in a new mattress will help you sleep better than a 10-year old mattress but there are some other simple, practical steps you can take.
+Investing in a new mattress may help you sleep better than a 10-year old mattress, but there are some other simple, practical steps you can take.

 Many of us have a playlist for working out or running.
 Create a sleep playlist of relaxing, soothing music that will help calm the mind before sleep.

 Adjust the temperature in your room or have lighter/heavier duvets so you’re not waking up in the night being too hot or cold.
-There’s a close relationship between body temperature and sleep.
+There’s a close relationship between body temperature and sleep cyles.

 Most people sleep best in a slightly cooler room around 65 degrees Fahrenheit or 18 degrees Celsius.
 Waking up from a deep sleep because you’re too hot or cold is going to make you very irritable.

-Guided meditation can help you sleep quicker and with a calmer mind, helping you enjoy a deeper, more restorative sleep.
+Guided meditation can help you sleep quicker and with a calmer mind, helping you enjoy deeper, more restorative sleep cycles.